AlexandreLadriere/Big-Numbers-Handler/README.md

 This project aims to handle big numbers for cryptographic purposes.

 __Disclaimer:__ This project had to be done in a certain amount of time.
 So the code is not perfect and is not specially optimized.
 I am aware that there are simpler methods for this kind of problem.
+Moreover, I am still working on the Montgomery algorithm.

 ## Description
 The goal of this project was to implement a class able to handle calculus with big numbers (more than 64 bits, and especially 256-bit long numbers).